KEGarciaLab/aMSM_AD/README.md

 * `--slurm_account` Slurm account ID for submission.
 Only used for remote runs.
 * `--slurm_user` Slurm username for checking queue.
 Only used for remote runs.
 * `--slurm_job_limit` The user's slurm job limit.
 Only used for remote runs when slurm job limit is not 500.
+* `--is_developmental` Use this flag to indicate that developmental files need to be used

 <a name="run-msm-bl-to-all"></a>
 ### `run_msm_bl_to_all`